Jonathan0/trucks/README.md

 6. Enhancing more detail description of food trucks from Web API call.
 7. Enabled the circleCi pipeline to build and publish to the private docker hub.
 8. Enhanced the api call to search truck's favor.
+9. Enhanced the application to be able to read dayOrder environment variable, more user-friendly.